MachineLearningBCAM/MRCpy/docs/auto_examples/further_examples/plot_COVID.rst

     <br />
     <br />

 ..
-GENERATED FROM PYTHON SOURCE LINES 131-134
+GENERATED FROM PYTHON SOURCE LINES 172-175

 We see how the distribution of the real data and the resampled data is different.
 However the distribution between classes is kept similar due to the creation of the synthetic cases through 5 nearest neighbors.

 ..
-GENERATED FROM PYTHON SOURCE LINES 134-137
+GENERATED FROM PYTHON SOURCE LINES 175-180

 .. code-block:: default

-    pd.DataFrame(y_resampled.value_counts().rename({0.0: 'Survive',1.0:'Decease'}))
+    pd.DataFrame(
+        y_resampled.value_counts().rename({0.0: "Survive", 1.0: "Decease"})
+    )